devnull-cz/unix-linux-prog-in-c-labs/2018/labs-assignment-2018-11-08.md

   - write tests

 - fork a child, fork again in the child, and again until specified count of children is met.
   - Every parent waits for its child.
-  - Exec pstree(1) with -psa options in the last child on itself (i.e. "pstree -psa <childs-pid>").
+  - Exec pstree(1) with -psa options in the last child on itself (i.e. `pstree -psa <childs-pid>`).
   - Exit then.
 ```
   usage: ./a.out <num_children>
 ```
-  - on Solaris use ptree <pid>, on macOS install pstree from Homebrew
+  - on Solaris use `ptree <pid>`, on macOS install `pstree` from Homebrew
+  - the goal is to create a cascade of processes, not flat tree ("broom")

 - parent creates a child that will allocate specified number of memory on the heap, fill it with given byte and exit.